 Can private student loans be included in a bankruptcy or consumer proposal?

 Yes.
 As a form of unsecured debt, private student loans may be discharged when you file a consumer proposal or for bankruptcy.

 Can Dana MacRae help me?

 If you are struggling under student debt, we can help.
-As Licenced Insolvency Trustees we offer debt counselling services in Waterloo, we’ll explore all of your financial options and help you find a solution that works for you.
+As Licenced Insolvency Trustees we offer debt help in Ottawa, Waterloo, and the surrounding areas we’ll explore all of your financial options and help you find a solution that works for you.